Associated Educational Institutions

 See information below on the Schools and Universities supported by or associated with the Leathersellers' Company.

 • The Leathersellers' Federation of Schools.
-Information is available on the Federation website.
+Further information is available on this website.

 • Guildhall School of Music and Drama The Leathersellers' Company has been supporting this City institution for well over a century.
 Our first regular grants were in the form of annual scholarships, awarded from 1903 onwards - originally 10 guineas per annum.
 Today, the Company funds scholarships for exceptional musicians, actors and composers.
 For further information click here.